 Day 3 of #YSJ10DoT: Following People

 You’ve sent your first tweets, creating interesting and engaging content for your potential followers.
-The other side to Twitter is the stream of information brought to you by the people that you follow.
-And if you follow people, chances are that they will take a look at your profile and decide to follow you in return (which is why setting up a profile with some engaging tweets first was important!).
+The other side to Twitter, of course, is the stream of information brought to you by the people you follow.
+And if you follow people, chances are they will take a look at your profile and decide to follow you in return (which is why setting up a profile with some engaging tweets first was important!).

-As an individual professional, you’re probably going to get the most benefit in the first instance by using the first option; having roughly the same number of followers and following.
-Twitter works best as a dialogue, and this won’t happen if you’re doing all the talking, or have nobody to talk to!
+As an individual professional, you’re probably going to get the most benefit in the first instance for the first option, having roughly the same number of followers and following.
+Twitter works best as a dialogue, and this won’t happen if you’re doing all the talking, or have no one to talk to!
 This is true even for those tweeting in an official capacity on behalf of their service.
-Although they may have more followers than people they follow, it’s still useful to follow some people, services or institutions so you have other useful information to pass on as well as just promoting yourself or your service.
+Although they may have more followers than people they follow, it’s still useful to follow some people, services or institutions so you have other useful information to pass on as well as just promoting your service.
 And following people will give you a sense of how it’s done when you send your own tweets.

 How many people you follow is up to you, although perhaps 100 is a good number to aim for (not all today!), to ensure a useful stream of content.
 Think about what sort of information you want access to, and what sorts of tweeters are likely to offer it (see the list below for some suggestions).
 It is an organic process and will take time to build up, and don’t forget that you can always unfollow people if the content they tweet is not useful to you!
 There are ways to find out if you’ve been unfollowed, but there is no automatic alert and generally people don’t bother to check!
 If you decide that you no longer wish to follow someone on Twitter but you don’t want them to know, you can use Twitter’s Mute feature.
 This will prevent that user’s tweets from being displayed on your Twitter stream.
 If you change your mind, you can unmute an account at anytime.
 For instructions on how to Mute Users on Twitter, visit the Twitter Help Centre.